anacierdem/libdragon-docker/README.md

 Now you will be able to work on the files simultaneously with the docker container and any built binaries will be available in the current directory as it is mounted on the container.
 You will need to share your working drive from docker UI for it to be able to access your workspace for Windows hosts.

-The container's `make` action can be invoked on your current working directory via `libdragon make`.
+The container's `make` action can be invoked on your current working directory via;

     libdragon make